Making the healthy choice isn’t always easy, especially when there are so many temptations to go the less-than-healthy route.

 When it comes to eating right, the healthy choice is too often the hard choice.
 You may know that an apple is better for you than a cheeseburger, but there are dozens of issues at play that make you more likely to settle for a cheeseburger — or two, or three — when you know you shouldn’t.

-But that easy choice is killing us.
-Almost 70 percent of Allen County adults and close to 40 percent of our third-graders are overweight.
+We know the numbers: almost 70 percent of Allen County adults and close to 40 percent of our third-graders are overweight.
 Nearly 65 percent of adults say they haven’t eaten a single non-potato vegetable in the past week.
-And as shocking as those numbers are, they are less so when you see that 66 percent of Allen County restaurants are classified as fast food.
-That compares to 55 percent state-wide and a national benchmark of 27 percent.
+However, we also know that many residents want to make changes to their lifestyle.